Skip to main content

 IssueSolution

-Character reveals too muchAdd response length limits; remix to add discovery depth
+Character reveals too muchEdit the scenario and add response length limits or extra discovery depth

-Character is too difficultRemix and ask for an easier version
+Character is too difficultEdit to tone it down, or remix for an easier variation

 Conversation feels unnaturalAdd natural speech patterns; test and iterate

-Info from attachment isn’t showingExplicitly tell the agent to pull in that specific information
+Info from a source isn’t showingExplicitly tell the agent to pull in that specific information

-First version didn’t feel rightPaste the session transcript into a remix and show the agent what to fix
+First version didn’t feel rightPaste the session transcript into the agent chat and show it what to fix

 Getting Help